 A Funeral for Street Culture

-A weekend on (un)doing fashion, gender, cultural appropriation & cultural/digital archive
+A program on (un)doing fashion, gender, cultural appropriation & cultural/digital archive

 “I look too good not to be seen.” – Elektra Abundance (Dominique Jackson)

 “How do we tell each other this feeling might be or is forever?
 Do we tell each other heartbreak might be forever?
 Is pain forever?
 How do we share fugitivity and waywardness?” – Katherine McKittrick & Alexander G. Weheliye